pennekampster/bemovi/index.md

 Bemovi is an R package that allows to extract abundance, behaviour and morphology of individual organisms from video sequences.
 The package relies on R - the statistical computing environment and ImageJ, as well as the ParticleTracker plug-in developed for ImageJ.

-This web site provides information how to use bemovi, from installing the necessary software, to conducting analyses.
+This web site provides information how to get started with bemovi, from installing the necessary dependencies, to conducting analyses and processing the data to identify trait information and predict species identities based on these traits.

 Start by reading the [installation page](pages/installation.html), which explains how to install the bemovi package as well as its dependencies.
 Then download the